raggnaag/CSCI1300-Development/src/README.txt

 Then we can begin.

 Download the code
-cd into the directory: cd my-app
-And then run npm start
+cd into the directory where the code is (example): cd my-app And then run npm start

 In your browser, go to http://localhost:3000/ to see the App.